 How do I get on to a degree course?

-Find out more about how to apply to university.
+Find out more about how to apply for university.

 Can I do a Masters with an HND?

-As an HND graduate, there may be opportunities for postgraduate study - but you'll need to check the course entry requirements.
+The majority of Masters programmes will require a complete degree.
+As an HND graduate, there may be opportunities out there for you - but you'll need to check the course-specific entry requirements, as these offers are limited.

 Can I get funding for further study?